coffee19850519/single_cell_spatial_image/pipeline/README.md

 ```

 ## Segmentation to optical images
+Program **optical_segmentation_pipeline.py** is used to use the existing checkpoint to segmentation the optical images and generated pseudo RGB images.
+The category maps and visualizations are stored in the  optical_segmentation folder under specified output folder.

 ```
 python  optical_segmentation_pipeline.py -matrix *.h5  -csv *.csv  -json *.json  -optical *.png  -out * -method * -pca * -transform *